The latest update for this article is written by Lindsay Podolak.

 The black rail, a bird who calls Southern New Jersey home, has been struggling for several years.
 In just the past 20 years, experts believe the bird’s population may have declined by as much as 75 percent.
 In 2014, the black rail was placed on the State of the Birds Watch List by the North American Bird Conservation Initiative.

-“For about 90 percent of these situations – certainly not all of them – if you can only do one thing, it’s protect habitat,” Morano advised.
+“For about 90 percent of these situations – certainly not all of them – if you can only do one thing, it’s protect habitat,” Morano advises.

 Black rails are often found in tidal marshes on the coast, or grassy marshes inland.
 The bird is no larger than a common sparrow, so it favors very shallow water or damp soil.
 The black rail nests in the high ground of coastal marshes, because they are less likely to flood.
 Unfortunately, these are ideal locations for developers in coastal areas.
 This has led to significant habitat loss and degradation of breeding areas for the birds.